 The Pieces of the Puzzle Frame

-Perhaps the most fun part of this DIY is that it is completely customizable.
-The possibilities are quite literally limitless, so let your imagination run wild.
-Here’s all you need:
+Perhaps the most fun part of this DIY is that it is completely customizable, so let your imagination run wild.
+Here’s all you’ll need:

-- Your Favorite Frame: From wood to metal and beyond, we’ve got over 800 frames to choose from.
-Choosing just one favorite might be the hardest part of this project.
+- Your Favorite Frames : From wood to metal and beyond, we’ve got over 800 frames to choose from.
+Choosing just one might be the hardest part of this project!

-- Frame Backing and Front: We use foamcore backing and an acrylic front, which are ideal for framing your masterpiece.
+- Frame Backing and Front: We used foamcore backing and an acrylic front, ideal for framing your master "piece".

 1. Find the Right Fit

-There’s two ways to do this: fit it to your current space, or make the space fit the puzzle.
-If you go big, bright and bold like our Iguana, you may have to do the latter, or find a blank, white wall to hang this super splash of color on.
-If you’re working with a busier environment, it might be best to choose a picture with a more muted color palette, so one single thing doesn’t overpower everything else.
+There are two ways to do this: fit it to your current space, or make the space fit the puzzle.
+If you go big, bright and bold like our iguana friend here, you may want to consider the latter, or find a blank/white-toned wall to hang a super splash of color on.
+If you’re working with a busier environment, it might be best to consider a picture with a more muted color palette, so one single thing doesn’t overpower everything else.

 3. Choose Your New Favorite Frame

-As for size, you want to have just enough frame to elevate the picture without getting in its way.
-This isn’t to say a wide plein air frame won’t work, but it might be best to skim through the slims to see if one strikes your fancy.
-We chose a vibrant metal frame from our Fiesta collection, but wood frames provide a natural option for landscapes or more organic pictures.
-Both metal and wood are sturdy materials that will support even the largest puzzles hanging on the wall.
+You want to have just enough frame to elevate the puzzle without getting in its way.
+Not to say a wide Plein Air frame won’t work, but also consider skimming through the slims too.
+Our choice was a vibrant metal frame from our Fiesta Collection, but wood frames provide a natural option for landscapes or more organic pictures.
+Both metal and wood alike are sturdy materials that will support even the largest puzzles hanging on the wall.

 4. Back it Up

 Puzzles are fun to do, but they’re not that fun to re-do, so be sure to take care with this step.
-You want to slide the backing under the puzzle, which might mean setting the backing parallel to your table and slowly nudging the puzzle onto it.
-Another option is to flip the puzzle so that gravity can help you with the backing, but that is a bit more involved.
-Glue is not necessary for mounting your puzzle, but liquid glue (such as Mod Podge, just $5, or designated puzzle glue) can provide extra security.
+We’ll want to slide the reinforcing foamcore backing underneath the puzzle, which might mean setting the backing parallel to your table and slooowly nudging the puzzle onto it.
+Or, you can flip the puzzle and let gravity help, although that’s a bit more involved.
+Glue is not absolutely necessary for mounting your puzzle, but liquid glue (such as Mod Podge, just $5, or designated puzzle glue) can provide extra security.
 Just brush a moderate amount over top of the puzzle, spreading evenly and getting in between the cracks of each piece.
 Putting a piece of wax paper beneath beforehand can help avoid a sticky situation on your work surface.

 5. Make Yourself a Sandwich